information

 Active

-Environmental Services is designing a project to stabilize soils at maintenance hole risers located along Grand Avenue.
-Soils are settling, requiring layers of asphalt to provide safe driving surfaces.
-This project will design a solution to stabilize soils and prevent settlement.
+Environmental Services is constructing a project to stabilize soils at six maintenance hole risers located along Grand Avenue between NE Davis Street and SE Market Street.
+Crews will inject a material into the ground that will stabilize the soil and prevent more settlement.

-Project design is nearly complete.
-Construction is anticipated to begin in June of 2024 and will take up to five months to complete.
+Construction is anticipated to begin in April of 2025 and take up to a year to complete.

 Project Area

-The project area is along Grand Avenue between NE Davis and SE Market streets, at riser locations in several intersections.
+The project area is along Grand Avenue between NE Davis and SE Market streets, at riser locations in six intersections.
 The project area falls within the boundaries of three neighborhoods—Kerns, Buckman, and Hosford-Abernethy.

 Grand Avenue Riser Stabilization Project Map